LeMae: good housekeeping

 ART PORTFOLIO OF VELVET BRANDY LEMAE

 Good Housekeeping — March 1950 (Vol. 130 No. 3) was my first series based on magazine imagery and was a year in the making.
 These pop-style, appropriated image paintings are strongly influenced by the thick, painterly styles of Wayne Thiebaud and Mel Ramos and the Pop Art imagery of Andy Warhol and Roy Lichtenstein.
-They are similar in character to my 1998 Girls, Girls, Girls series based on 1930s matchbook covers in which I not only poked fun at the use fo the email figure in advertising and at myself for fantasizing about being a “girlie girl”, but also paid homage to the idealize and stylized female of yesteryear.
+They are similar in character to my 1998 Girls, Girls, Girls series based on 1930s matchbook covers in which I not only poked fun at the use of the email figure in advertising and at myself for fantasizing about being a “girlie girl”, but also paid homage to the idealize and stylized female of yesteryear.

 A simple gift from my grandmother was the inspiration for this body of work.
 Knowing of my interest in 50s culture, she gave me a Good Housekeeping magazine dated March 1950.
 I found the pages of this magazine were not so different from a modern woman’s magazine.
 There were advertisements for various food and cleaning products to make a woman’s life easier; advertisements for dresses, shows and children’s clothes; and articles about hair styles, home decoration and meal planning.
 But I found the look, style, and tone of the 1950s version to be very different from today’s high-tech, hustle-bustle, mile-a-minute world.